google/synthmark/docs/Introduction.md

 Benchmarks do not monitor or control for radios, temperature, other apps, etc.
 Such monitoring or controlling is expected to be provided as part of the test conditions, not the tool.

+## Clock Ramp

+In this test, the worload is suddenly increase, which can the CPU to saturate and miss its real-time deadlines.
+This measure how long it takes for the CPU scheduler to raise the frequency enough to meat its deadlines again.

+You will need to specify both a Low and High number of voices.
+If the CPU does not become saturated then the test is invalid.
+In that case, you may need to raise the High number of voices.

-## AutomatedTest
+## Automated Test

-This test combines several benchmarks and then provides a summary the the system performance.
+This test combines several benchmarks and then provides a summary of the system performance.

 It measures the performance of a BIG and little CPU.
 It then runs latency analysis for a changing workload.
 This measures the ability of the CPU scheduler to run real-time audio workloads